ruimmpires/homeFW/mittre/README.md

 splunk:!:19615:0:99999:7:::
 splunkfwd:!:19711:0:99999:7:::

+## Other attack
+You can do RCE using the forwarder.
+Exploit Overview: An exploit targeting the Splunk Universal Forwarder Agent (UF) allows attackers with the agent password to execute arbitrary code on systems running the agent, potentially compromising an entire network.
+Explained here https://book.hacktricks.xyz/linux-hardening/privilege-escalation/splunk-lpe-and-persistence and code here https://github.com/cnotin/SplunkWhisperer2/tree/master/PySplunkWhisperer2

 # **Iteration 2**
 This iteration is based on the status where the splunk server is protected with a reverse proxy and further detections were added to Splunk.